Is there a deadline for registration? How can I tell if a camp is still open?

 What is your cancellation/refund policy?

 Robot Academy has the kindest refund policy out of any of the camps in our industry.
 We do this because we understand that schedule conflicts and illnesses can arise.
 Robot Academy is happy to switch you to another camp for free.
-Just email us before your registered camp begins to let us know if you would like to transfer into a different camp.
-Of course, no shows at camps cannot receive a refund or transfer.
+Just email us before your registered camp begins to let us know if you would like to transfer into a different camp with at least 2 days notice.
+Of course, no shows at camps (or cancellations with less than 2 days notice) cannot receive a refund or transfer.
 Sometimes a student needs to miss a day of camp, but we can quickly catch the student up the next day.
 No worries.

 Does my student need to have a Lego robotics kit?